lookit/lookit-jspsych/README.md

 make serve
 ```

-To build the documentation to static HTML files:
+To build the documentation:

 ```
 make build
 ```

+This will create/update a "site" directory in the project root, containing all of the static files.

 ### Structure